ncarandini/XFUserSecrets/README.md

 When MSBuild runs, *Microsoft.Common.targets* searches the directory structure for the `Directory.Build.targets` file.
 If it finds one, it imports the targets without the need to explicitly import them on the `.csproj` file.
 More info about the `Directory.Build.props`and `Directory.Build.targets` files can be found on [Microsoft Docs](https://docs.microsoft.com/en-us/visualstudio/msbuild/customize-your-build).

-Here is the `Directory.Build.targets` file that I've made to implement those steps (thanks to [Jonathan Dick](https://twitter.com/redth) help):
+Here is the `Directory.Build.targets` file that I've composed to implement those steps (also thanks to [Jonathan Dick](https://twitter.com/redth) help):

 ```
 <Project>